remipichon/manifmaker/README.md

 <a id="data-test" name="data-test"></a>
 ### Data test

-In dev mode, from the home page you can inject data or use URL to do so :
+In dev mode (when app is run using _meteor run_), you can inject data by using the URL :
 * /inject-data : delete everything and inject auth profiles to log in as well as some conf and data.

 Details regarding authentication data can be found here :

-* role : \both\collection\model\enum\RolesEnum.js
+* all available roles : \both\collection\model\enum\RolesEnum.js
 * groupRole : see app/server/services/InjectDataServerService._injectGroupRoles
 * user : see app/server/services/InjectDataServerService.initAccessRightData
   * admin/admin
   * hard/hard
   * user1/user1

-#### Prod

-use ENV ISPROD to prevent using inject-data in prod

 #### Super Admin user

-A super admin user (superadmin/superadmin) is created at startup no matter what.
-This user has all existing roles, it can't be updated or removed and doesn't have to be used for anything else that injecting data (stagging) or create user with roles (production, at least one admin user with _ROLE_ role to add roles to other users).
+A super admin user (superadmin/superadmin in dev mode) is created at startup no matter what.
+This user has all existing roles, it can't be updated or removed and doesn't have to be used for anything else that injecting data (dev mode, stagging) or create user with roles (production, at least one admin user with _ROLE_ role to add roles to other users).

 <a id="security" name="security"></a>
 ### Security

 Access Right Security uses [alanning:roles](https://github.com/alanning/meteor-roles).

-Thw following verifications are done (and every new features should uses all these verifications) :
+Thoses following verifications are done (and every new features should uses all these verifications) :

-* client side : Iron.Router routes
+* client side :
+  * access : Iron.Router routes  : each route should test the more restrictive role that will be needed to get the page's features
 ``` Javascript
     SecurityServiceClient.grantAccessToPage(RolesEnum.TASKREAD);
 ```